Back in 2016, insurance firm AXA found itself in a bit of hot water with its employee engagement levels.

 5. Hold fun, interactive workshops

-This is a staple component in any internal communicator’s arsenal, but the idea of hosting workshops might not sound all that creative.
-However – it’s what you do with them that really counts.
+The idea of hosting workshops might not sound all that creative.
+However – it’s what you do with them that counts.

 Inventive, compelling presentations are perfect for workshops.
 You can combine an inspiring story with creative visuals to support your messaging and draw the audience’s eye.